RyanCarey18/sigma-cleaning/README.md

 Just clone it from our repo and then install the dependencies.

+Once on the page you can go to /signup to create an account which allows you to view all of the bookings

 ## License

 This application is covered under the [MIT](https://opensource.org/licenses/MIT) license.